 We purchased an airline-approved crate through Jetpets for Schnitzel to travel in, including water and food dispensers and a stay-dry fleece.
-This was delivered to our house (in Wollongong, south of Sydney) about a week before Schnitzel’s flight, so he could be familiarised with it.
+This was delivered to where we were staying (in Wollongong, south of Sydney) about a week before Schnitzel’s flight, so he could be familiarised with it.

 Pick-up in Australia

 We organised for Jetpets to pick-up Schnitzel from our house, again in Wollongong, the day before his flight.
 He needed to see a government vet the day before his flight, for his export to be approved.
 After his visit to the vet, Jetpets then took Schnitzel to stay overnight at the Hanrob boarding facility near Sydney airport.

 Jetpets booked Schnitzel’s flight to Madrid.
 Schnitzel flew a mammoth journey, with a 14 hour flight from Sydney to Dubai with Qantas, a 7 hour stopover in Dubai (where he went to the nearby kennel), then a 7.5 hour flight from Dubai to Madrid with Emirates (via Qantas codeshare).

 Finally, in Madrid we added on Schnitzel’s processing through customs, including another visit to a vet, and delivery to our city centre hotel.

 Due to a combination of our lack of Spanish, not having a car (the freight facilities are a few kilometres from the airport terminal) and our jetlag, it was a relief to hand this over to another company and avoid the Spanish bureaucracy!

 It wasn’t possible for us to have booked Schnitzel’s transport directly with the airline – we couldn’t have booked this ourselves.